China announces new tariff waivers for some U.S. imports

 China’s finance ministry said in a statement the new waivers will take effect on May 19 and expire on May 18, 2021.
 The latest list waives tariffs on products including ores of rare earth metals, gold ores, silver ores and concentrates.

 The ministry did not disclose the imports value of the products.
-Beijing in February said it will grant exemptions for 696 U.S. goods including key products such as soybeans and pork based on applications from companies.
+Beijing in February said it would grant exemptions for 696 U.S. goods including key products such as soybeans and pork based on applications from companies.

 Beijing and Washington’s top trade negotiators held a call last week and discussed implementation of the Phase 1 deal signed in January.

 Under the deal, China agreed to increase its purchases of U.S. goods from a 2017 baseline by $200 billion over two years, with about $77 billion in increased purchases in the first year and $123 billion in the second year.

 Renewed tensions between the two countries, sparked by the COVID-19 pandemic that began in China late last year, are also raising questions about the trade truce.